 On my recent trip to Lanzarote part of the trip was exploring the gastronomy on the Island.
 Of course there are options to book hotels with buffet food.
 Great for when you are traveling with younger children.
 Or for those days that you just want to chill!
 But getting out and finding a blooming great restaurant is one of the best parts of travel.

-I wanted to share some of the places we visited on my recent trip to Lanzarote.
+I wanted to share some of the unique restaurants we visited in Lanzarote.
 I didn’t dine in all of these locations, however did visit, but have included one or two because they were awesome.

 The Arricife Gran Hotel blew me away, it is the sort of cool place I can imagine visiting as a family.
 Having teens means cool wins every time and offering a rooftop pool and bar with the best view, puts the Arrecife Gran firmly in the cool category.
 The Hotel is the highest man-made building in Lanzarote; and has possibly the best view on the coast.
 With an offering of 4 restaurants to suit all budget and tastes, we dined in the super hip Star City and Gastro Bar.
 Click for menus